talkjs/talkjs-examples/howtos/how-to-add-a-create_new_chat-button-in-talkjs/Readme.md

-## How to add a 'Create a new chat'-button
+## How to add a 'Create a new chat' button

 This is the example project for the tutorial [How to add a 'Create new chat'-button in TalkJS](https://talkjs.com/resources/how-to-add-a-create-new-chat-button-in-talkjs/).